-"Aurora australis", "Aurora borealis", "Northern light", and "Southern light" are called the same name Aurora.
+"Aurora australis", "Aurora borealis," "Northern Light," and "Southern Light" are called the same name Aurora.

 Many cultural groups have legends about the lights.
-In medieval times, the occurrences of auroral displays were seen as harbingers of war or famine.
+In medieval times, the occurrences of auroral displays were believed, as harbingers of war or famine.
 The Maori of New Zealand shared a belief with many northern people of Europe and North America that the lights were reflections from torches or campfires.

-An aurora (plural: auroras or aurorae) also sometimes referred to as polar lights, northern lights (aurora borealis), or southern lights (aurora australis), is a natural light display in the Earth's sky, predominantly seen in the high-latitude regions such as Swedish or Finnish Lapland.
+An aurora (plural: auroras or aurorae), also sometimes referred to as polar lights, northern lights (aurora borealis), or southern lights (aurora australis), is a natural light display in the earth's sky, predominantly seen in the high-latitude regions such as Swedish or Finnish Lapland.

 Check Our Other Activities